Cymbidium Orchid Care

 Good to Things to Know About Cymbidium Orchids:

-Cymbidiums bloom best when pot-bound so don’t rush to repot them unless they really need it.
-Only go up 1 pot size and be sure that pot is clean as these orchids are susceptible to bacterial infection.
-Be sure not to bury the bulbs (they’re actually pseudobulbs) and don’t cut off any of the roots which are sticking out of the top.
+Cymbidiums bloom best when pot-bound, so don’t rush to repot them unless they need it.
+Only go up one pot size and be sure that pot is clean as these orchids are susceptible to bacterial infection.
+Be sure not to bury the bulbs (they’re pseudobulbs), and don’t cut off any roots sticking out of the top.

-Make sure the pot has at least 1 drain hole as they hate to sit in water.
+Ensure the pot has at least one drain hole, as they hate sitting in water.
 Spread and loosen the roots a bit before repotting.
 Water well and make sure it thoroughly drains out.

 green cymbidium orchids